Analysis of Multiple Long-Run Relations in Panel Data Models: Introduction

-The number of long run relations and their coefficients are estimated using the eigenvalues and eigenvectors of $\mathbf{Q}_{\bar{w}\bar{w}}$.
+This paper proposes an estimation and testing strategy that applies to panel data models with $n$ possibly much larger than $T$.
+We consider an $m\times 1 $ vector $\mathbf{w}_{it}$ for units $i=1,2,...,n$ over the time periods $ t=1,2,...,T$, with an unknown number, $r_{0}\in \left\{ 0,1,...,m-1\right\} $ , of linear combinations that are stationary.
+We refer to such linear combinations as long-run relations.
+If it is known that all elements of $ \mathbf{w}_{it}$ are $I\left( 1\right) $ then the stationary relations can be viewed as cointegrating relations.
+The focus of our analysis is to estimate $r_{0}$, the number of common long-run relations, and their coefficients, when $r_{0}\geq 1$.
+We filter out the short run dynamics by means of $q$ ($\geq 2$) non-overlapping sub-sample time averages, $\mathbf{ \bar{w}}_{i\ell },$ $\ell =1,2,...,q,$ as deviations from their full-sample counterpart, $\mathbf{\bar{w}}_{i\circ }$, namely $\mathbf{\bar{w}}_{i\ell }- \mathbf{\bar{w}}_{i\circ }$, and then construct a pooled sample covariance matrix of these deviations which we denote by $\mathbf{Q}_{\bar{w}\bar{w}}$.
+The number of long-run relations and their coefficients are estimated using the eigenvalues and eigenvectors of $\mathbf{Q}_{\bar{w}\bar{w}}$.
 We refer to this procedure as pooled minimum eigenvalue (PME), and note that it is simple to implement, extends readily to unbalanced panels, and is shown to be robust to stationary interactive time effects.
 It is semi-parametric since it does not require modelling the short run dynamics and applies to general linear process, thus allowing for moving average processes and is not confined to vector autoregressions (VAR).
-Most importantly, the PME approach does not require knowing long run causal linkages that might exist amongst the variables under consideration.
+Most importantly, the PME approach does not require knowing long-run causal linkages that might exist amongst the variables under consideration.
 To our knowledge, no other panel estimation procedure exists for such a setting.